 The cryptocurrency market is more live than ever.
 If we want to get on the right track right from the beginning, we need to choose our crypto broker carefully.
 Every broker offering crypto trading is not the same.
 If a broker meets the requirements of one particular client, it does not mean that it will also meet yours.
 There are several aspects to think about when choosing your cryptocurrency broker.

-Before you open your trading account at a brokerage company, you have to find out whether the broker you are considering offers all the cryptocurrencies you want to trade.
-Bitcoin, Ethereum, and Litecoin can be traded everywhere.
-Less popular cryptocurrencies like IOTA, Monero, Zcash, and others might, however, not be offered by every crypto broker.
-Keep that in mind and if you plan to trade them at any point, you have to know whether it will be possible.
+Before you open your trading account at a brokerage company, you have to first find out whether the broker you are considering offers all the cryptocurrencies you want to trade.
+Bitcoin, Ethereum, and Litecoin can be traded almost everywhere.
+Less popular cryptocurrencies like IOTA, Monero, Zcash, and others might, however, not be available on every trading platform.
+In case you want to trade them at any point, keep this in mind and make sure it will be possible.

 You probably do not want to trade with a broker that does not include negative balance protection in the package.
-The negative balance protection feature ensures you can never lose more than you invest.
+The negative balance protection feature ensures you never lose more money than you invest.
 All users that trade with a broker that is e.g. licensed by the CySEC regulator are protected against negative balance.

 How much do you plan to trade with?
 Does your crypto broker offer to trade with a small starting capital?
 If not, is it an obstacle for you?
 Or do you plan to trade in big in order to make that big money?
 Decide for yourself before you choose your cryptocurrency broker.